Apluri/todoBackend/README.md

 - > STEP 3: Replace dummy values with your SQL login values
   > \*/

-### After all these you should be able use your local todoBackend
+### After this you should be able use your local todoBackend